epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-03-19-refactoring-awesome-lua-configuration.markdown

 tags: [screenshot, awesome, dotfiles]
 author: epsi
 excerpt:
-  A show case of who to separate Awesome WM configuration to make your configuration tidy, and easier to read..
+  A show case of how to separate Awesome WM configuration to make your configuration tidy, and easier to read.
   From rx.lua script to six libraries [rc, my.keys, my.menu, my.volume, my.wibox].
   And separate my.wibox.lua to four smaller scripts.
 ---